 The term eczema is increasingly losing its meaning in international literature.
-In this respect, this article refers to the definition and classification commonly used up to now.
-The substitute, non-prejudicial term "dermatitis" is used synonymously.
+In this respect, this article refers to the definition and classification commonly used to date.
+The substitute, nonprejudicial term "dermatitis" is used synonymously.

-Until now, "eczema" has been defined as an acute to chronic, non-infectious inflammatory reaction of the epidermis and dermis, caused by a variety of exogenous noxae and endogenous reaction factors with typical clinical symptoms (itching, erythema, papules, seropapules, vesicles, scaling, crusting, lichenification) and characteristic histological appearance (spongiosis, acanthosis, parakeratosis, lymphocytic infiltration).
-In Anglo-American usage, the term eczema is usually replaced by the term dermatitis, which leads to considerable nomenclatural problems.
+The term "eczema" was previously used to describe an acute to chronic, noninfectious inflammatory reaction of the epidermis and dermis caused by a variety of exogenous noxious agents and endogenous reaction factors with typical clinical symptoms (pruritus, erythema, papules, seropapules, vesicles, scaling, crusting, lichenification) and characteristic histologic appearance (spongiosis, acanthosis, parakeratosis, lymphocytic infiltration).

 ClassificationThis section has been translated automatically.

-The eczema group can be classified according to various criteria, with a rough division into "atopic eczema, toxic and allergic contact dermatitis" covering a large part of the diseases of the eczema group.
+The eczema group can be classified according to various criteria, whereby a rough classification according to "atopic eczema, toxic and allergic contact eczema" covers a large part of the diseases of the eczema group.

-A more detailed classification (n.
-P. Fritsch) takes into account not only the pathogenesis but also topographical and endogenous influences on the basic eczematous reaction and thus does more subtle justice to the variety of reaction patterns and the different therapy modalities that are necessary as a result.
+A more advanced classification (according to P. Fritsch) takes into account not only the pathogenesis but also topographical and endogenous influences on the basic eczematous reaction and thus does more subtle justice to the variety of reaction patterns and the different therapeutic modalities that become necessary as a result.

 - Eczema, chronic